TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

 .................

-The module initialization function (if using single phase initialization) or a function called from a module execution slot (if using multi-phase initialization), can use the following functions to help initialize the module
+The module initialization function (if using single phase initialization) or a function called kutoka a module execution slot (if using multi-phase initialization), can use the following functions to help initialize the module
 state:

 .. c:function:: int PyModule_AddObject(PyObject *module, const char *name, PyObject *value)

    Add an object to *module* as *name*.
-This is a convenience function which can be used from the module's initialization function.
+This is a convenience function which can be used kutoka the module's initialization function.
 This steals a reference to *value* on success.
 Return ``-1`` on error, ``0`` on success.

    .. note::